dportik/dadi_pipeline/Plotting/README.md

  between 0 and 0.05 (0.05 is the default).
 I have used values from 0.005-0.01 with good visual results.

- To change whether the frequency spectrum is folded vs. unfolded requires two changes in the script.
-The first is where the spectrum object is created, indicated by the *polarized* argument:

-     #Convert this dictionary into folded AFS object
-     #[polarized = False] creates folded spectrum object
-     fs = dadi.Spectrum.from_data_dict(dd, pop_ids=pop_ids, projections = proj, polarized = False)

-The above code will create a folded spectrum.
-When calling the empirical fit function, this must also be indicated in the *fs_folded* argument:

-     #for example:
-     model_fit = Plotting_Functions.Fit_Empirical(fs, pts, prefix, "sym_mig", sym_mig, emp_params, fs_folded=True)

-To create an unfolded spectrum, the *polarized* and *fs_folded*  arguments in the above lines need to be changed accordingly:

-     #[polarized = True] creates an unfolded spectrum object
-     fs = dadi.Spectrum.from_data_dict(dd, pop_ids=pop_ids, projections = proj, polarized = True)

-     #and empirical fit function must also be changed:
-     model_fit = Plotting_Functions.Fit_Empirical(fs, pts, prefix, "sym_mig", sym_mig, emp_params, fs_folded=False)

 **Test Data Set:**